wea-f/Norepted/README.md

 > I do not guarantee all links are safe or working.
 I am not responsible for any consequences from using these sites.
 Use at your own risk.

 * **Bulk Testing:** Select multiple links and open them all at once to find one that works on your network.
-* **Live Updates:** Fetches the latest list directly from GitHub (tries jsDelivr first for better compatibility on filtered networks).
+* **Live Updates:** Fetches the latest list from GitHub (tries jsDelivr CDN first for better reach on filtered networks).
 * **Custom Load:** Choose how many links to load at a time.

 ---